k2view-academy/K2View-Academy/articles/20_jobs_and_batch_services/04_jobs_commands.md

-# Jobs Commands
+# Job Commands

-The following Jobs commands are available in the Fabric Runtime Environment:
+The following Job commands are available in the Fabric runtime environment:

 <table width="900pxl">